alex-girma/frontend-projects/README.md

-A collection of various projects to learn Frontend Development.
+This is a collection of various [Next.js](https://nextjs.org/) projects to learn frontend development.

 ## Project stack